Canada Rallies Against Russian aggression As New US Tone Splits G7 - UrduPoint

 "We all want to see just and lasting peace in Ukraine," she said.

-Since Trump took over from Joe Biden, US statements often speak of the "Russia-Ukraine conflict" rather than the previous nomenclature of Russia's "invasion" of its neighbor in 2022.
+Since Trump took over from Joe Biden, US statements have largely ended once-routine references to Russia's "invasion" or "aggression" against its neighbor since 2022, instead speaking of the "Russia-Ukraine conflict."

-Rubio took a circuitous route to Canada from Jeddah in Saudi Arabia, where he met Ukrainian officials, who agreed to a US proposal for a 30-day ceasefire with Russia.
+Ukraine, under heavy pressure from Trump who briefly cut off aid, agreed with Rubio in talks Tuesday in Saudi Arabia to a US proposal for a 30-day ceasefire with Russia.

 Russian President Vladimir Putin on Thursday voiced broad support for a ceasefire but suggested he wanted to speak to Trump about it.